1812 Baltimore riots: Aftermath

 Alexander Hanson later moved to Georgetown where he continued to publish his newspaper unmolested.
 He also continued his political career, elected as a Federalist to the Thirteenth and Fourteenth Congresses until his resignation in 1816.
-He was then elected to the United States senate in 1816 until his death on his estate in Elkridge, Maryland having never fully recovered from his injuries.
+He was then elected to the United States senate in 1816 until his death on his estate in Elkridge, Maryland.
+He had never fully recovered from his injuries.

 Henry Lee suffered severe internal injuries during the violence and was in constant physical pain.
 He sought relief in the warmer climate of the West Indies but when his condition did not improve, he attempted to return home but died on the way on Cumberland Island in Georgia.

 James Lingan was buried in Georgetown in a funeral procession that was headed by George Washington Parke Custis and attended by some of the men who survived the mob.
 Lingan's remains were moved many years after his death to Arlington National Cemetery.